 Visit our Turf to Trees page to learn more about the process and to submit a Reforestation Property Form to determine your eligibility.

 Backyard Trees is a modified version of our Turf to Trees program for County residents who do not have an acre or more to plant.
 Twenty (one-tenth of an acre) to 145 trees (three-fourths of an acre) will be planted and equipped with deer protection by County-selected contractors.
 Property owners will be responsible for maintaining the trees and reporting their survival to EPS.

 111 West Chesapeake Avenue, Room 305

 Towson, Maryland 21204

-In 2013, Baltimore County set its tree canopy goal to achieve and maintain a 50 percent tree canopy Countywide within the three drinking water reservoirs by the year 2025.
+In 2013, Baltimore County set its tree canopy goal to achieve and maintain a 50 percent tree canopy Countywide and within the three drinking water reservoir watersheds by the year 2025.
 Additionally, the County will strive to achieve and maintain a 40 percent tree coverage within more populated areas inside the Urban Rural Demarcation Line and for each Census Designated Places (CDPs).